DorkOS

 Configuration

-The plugin uses the same Claude Code CLI that the standalone version uses, so it requires the same API key configuration:
+The plugin uses the Claude Code CLI, so it needs the same API key:

 export ANTHROPIC_API_KEY="your-api-key-here"

-Add this to your shell profile (~/.zshrc, ~/.bashrc, etc.) to persist it across sessions.
+Add this to your shell profile (~/.zshrc, ~/.bashrc, etc.) to persist across sessions.

-Important: Obsidian must be launched from a terminal or application launcher that has access to the environment variable.
-If you launch Obsidian from macOS Spotlight or Windows Start Menu, it may not inherit your shell's environment.
+Important: Obsidian must be launched from a context where this environment variable is available.
+Launching from macOS Spotlight or Windows Start Menu may not inherit your shell environment.

-The plugin automatically sets the working directory to your vault's parent directory (repository root).
-This assumes your vault is located inside a Git repository:
+The plugin sets the working directory to your vault's parent directory (repository root).
+This assumes your vault lives inside a Git repository:

 my-project/ ← Working directory (repo root)